-Also available, but not necessary to service your model, is the Honda Common Service Manual, which explains basic service information for various systems on Honda motorcycles, motor scooters, and all-terrain vehicles.
+Also available, but not necessary to service your model, is the Honda Common Service Manual, which explains basic service information for various systems on Honda motorcycles, scooters, ATV's, MUVs, and PWCs.

 These Honda manuals are written for the professional technician.
 However, if you possess the proper tools, observe the safety standards, and are mechanically capable, you should find them easy to use.